Health and Wellness Resources

 The School Nutrition Program will approve and provide all food and beverage sales to students in the elementary grades.
 Given young children’s limited nutrition skills, food in the elementary school should be sold as balanced meals.
 Snack foods must meet the Federal Smart Snack regulations.

-Middle/Junior High and High School
+Upper Elementary/Junior High and High School

 Classroom and School Parties and Celebrations